-Composition: The Administrative Hearing will consist of the Director of Student Conduct or the Dean of Students' designee.
+Composition: The Administrator's Court will consist of the Director of Student Conduct or the Dean of Students' designee.
 They will serve as the administrator to adjudicate student violations of the Student Code of Conduct.

-Jurisdiction: The Administrative Hearing adjudicates those disciplinary cases assigned to it by the Director of Student Conduct or the Dean of Students' designee.
-This Court also hears cases when circumstances prevent the Department of Student Conduct from convening the requisite members of the Judicial Panel.
+Jurisdiction: The Administrator's Court adjudicates those disciplinary cases assigned to it by the Director of Student Conduct or the Dean of Students' designee.
+This Court also hears cases when circumstances prevent the Department of Student Conduct from convening the requisite members of the Administrative Judicial Panel.
 Infractions or conduct that is deemed minor, insignificant, marginal or juvenile will be adjudicated by the Administrator's Court.

-Powers: The Administrative Hearing is authorized to determine whether a violation has occurred.
+Powers: The Administrator's Court is authorized to determine whether a violation has occurred.
 When a decision is reached that the student's conduct violated the Student Code of Conduct, the Director of Student Conduct or designee will impose the necessary disciplinary sanction(s).
 The sanction(s) to be imposed may be selected from all sanctions applicable to student conduct.

-Appeals: Decisions handed down by the Administrative Hearing may be appealed to the Dean of Students.
-Students appealing a case must submit a written letter of appeal to the Dean of Students'

-office within (2) two business days of receipt of the disposition letter.
-The Dean of Students' office will send an appeal response letter to the student within (10) ten business days of receipt of the Appeal Letter to the Dean of Students.
+Appeals: Decisions handed down by the Administrator's Court may be appealed to the Dean of Students.
+Students appealing a case must submit a written letter of appeal to the Dean of Students' office within (2) two business days of receipt of the disposition letter.
+The Dean of Students' office will send an appeal response letter to the student within (10) ten business days of receipt of the

-JUDICIAL PANEL
+ADMINISTRATIVE JUDICIAL PANEL

-Composition: The Judicial Panel consists of faculty, staff and student members appointed by the Dean of Students or designee and the Student Government Association to hear and adjudicate cases regarding violations of the Student Code of Conduct.
+Composition: The Administrative Judicial Panel (AJP) consists of faculty, staff and student members appointed by the Dean of Students or designee and the Student Government Association to hear and adjudicate cases regarding violations of the Student Code of Conduct.
 All members will serve throughout the academic school year.

 Any three members of the panel constitute the requisite number to adjudicate a case.
-When the requisite number of members is not available for a hearing, the member of the Department of Student Conduct will serve as a substitute.
-When circumstances prevent the Student Conduct Director from convening the requisite members of the Judicial Panel the cases may be heard by the Administrator's Court.
+When the requisite number of members is not available for a hearing, the Director of Student Conduct will select substitute members.
+When circumstances prevent the Student Conduct Director from convening the requisite members of the Administrative Judicial Panel the cases may be heard by the Administrator's Court.
 The composition of the panel may be changed as deemed necessary.

-Jurisdiction: The Judicial Panel adjudicates cases that are assigned to it by the Student Conduct Department.
+Jurisdiction: The AJP adjudicates cases that are assigned to it by the Student Conduct Department.
 Normally, cases that may result in a student's separation from the University will be heard by this body.
 In addition, other types of cases may be heard at the discretion of the Director of Student Conduct.

-Powers: The Judicial Panel is authorized to determine whether the Student Code of Conduct has been violated.
-When a student is found to be in violation of the Code, the Judicial Panel recommends the appropriate disciplinary action(s).
-The following sanctions may be imposed: a warning, probation, community service hours, fines, forfeiture or suspension of campus privileges, demand for restitution, reflection paper, suspension from residence halls, permanent suspension from on-campus housing, suspension from the University, suspension held in abeyance, or expulsion.
+Powers: The AJP is authorized to determine whether the Student Code of Conduct has been violated.
+When a student is found to be in violation of the Code, the AJP recommends the appropriate disciplinary action(s).
+The following sanctions may be imposed: a warning, probation, community service hours, fines, forfeiture or suspension of campus privileges, demand for restitution, suspension from residence halls, permanent suspension from on-campus housing, suspension from the University, suspension held in abeyance, or expulsion.
 All recommended sanctions are then referred to the Student Conduct Director.
-Final approval of all sanctions at this juncture rests with the Director of Student Conduct.
+Final approval of all-sanctions at this juncture rests with the Director of Student Conduct.

-Appeals: Decisions handled by the Judicial Panel may be appealed directly to the Dean of Students within (2) two business days of receipt of the disposition letter.
+Appeals: Decisions handled by the AJP may be appealed directly to the Dean of Students within (2) two business days of receipt of the disposition letter.